owenpkent/Project-good-boy/README.md

 **Mission:** Quick, reliable, serverless treat dispensing that respects accessibility and privacy.

   Project Good Boy is a battery-powered, wheelchair-mountable dog treat dispenser built around an ESP32.
 Trigger treats from a simple phone app over your local network, with optional Bluetooth fallback and a direct-access Wi-Fi AP mode for setup and offline use.
-The system charges over USB-C and prioritizes accessibility-first interaction.

 ---